1. What is Education for Sustainable Development (ESD)?

 - Critical Thinking: Things aren’t going too well now.
 The world is on the path to climate catastrophe.
 So we need to educate people to think critically and laterally to find new ways of doing things and new solutions to get us back on track to sustainability.

-- Participation: We need to all be participants in striving to a more sustainable world.
+- Participation: We need to all be participants in striving to a more sustainable world and a smaller ecological footprint.
 So, ESD encourages inquiry based and project based learning in which we are empowered to learn by taking action.

 - Partnerships for Change: We need to work together to create change.
 Schools need to team up with each other, governments need to partner up with community groups, and we all need to work together with the goal of creating a sustainable future.